toru173/nomi-discord-python/README.md

 #### Run the Installer
 To download the installer, copy the command and paste it into your command line interpreter.
 Each section shows how to do this for different operating systems.
 Make sure you copy and paste the right command for your computer's operating system.

-You can copy the download link by clicking the clipboard icon to the right of the command.
+You can copy the download command by clicking the clipboard icon to the right of the text.

 !['GitHub Clipboard Icon' Screenshot](./docs/images/readme/'GitHub%20Clipboard%20Icon'%20Screenshot.png)